arinbasu/HLTH301-evidence-based-health/docs/course-handbook.md

 ---
-title: Course Handbook
+title: Course Handbook of Evidence in Health
 tags: evidence, course
 ---
-# Syllabus for HLTH301
+# HLTH301: Evidence in Health

 ## Description